jadeocr/jadeocr/README.md

 ## OCR CNN
 Currently, jadeocr uses the Google Cloud Vision API to handle handwriting recognition.
-In the future, we plan to implement custom neural network for better detection of languages not using the Latin script.
+In the future, we would like to implement custom neural network for better detection of languages not using the Latin script.

 The OCR neural network is trained on a 100-class subset of the [CASIA Chinese Handwriting Dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).
 To train on the full dataset effectively, it is necessary to have more training examples per class.